pbansal426/Streamline/README.md

 Current Instructions (Feb 10)

+1)
+First we need to install Ollama.
+Download ollama at https://ollama.com/download (choose your operating system)

+Setup the ollama command line tools, then run:

+ollama pull deepseek-r1

+2)
 We need two terminals: one for backend, and one for frontend.

 Copy and paste this line into the backend terminal: